WPClubManager/wp-club-manager/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-WP Club Manager is easy to set-up and has everything you need to build and manage a pro sports club or league website.
+WP Club Manager is easy to set-up and has everything you need to build and manage an amazing sports club or league website.

 == Description ==
 = Build A Pro Sports Club or League Website =